danielfm/ergodox-layout/README.md

 ### Base Layer

-It's basically a QUERTY layout with some changes designed to eliminate the usage of the pinky finger for hitting modifier keys, resulting in reduced tension while typing a large sequence of modified keys, which is somewhat common in Emacs.
+It's basically a QUERTY layout with some changes designed to eliminate the load on the pinky fingers for hitting modifier keys, resulting in reduced tension while typing a large sequence of modified keys, which is somewhat common in Emacs.